-WPS delivered comprehensive fire safety upgrades plus enhanced resident security to three high-rise residential blocks in Wakefield: Tudor and Warren (12-storey), and Greenwood House (10-storey), comprising 181 homes.
+WPS delivered comprehensive fire safety upgrades plus enhanced resident security to three high-rise residential blocks in Wakefield.
+This included Tudor House (14 storeys), Warren House (14 storeys) and Greenwood House (11 storeys), comprising a total of 179 homes.

 The scope of works was extensive and required WPS to take on design responsibility for specialist fire safety systems.
 This included close coordination with multiple stakeholders and careful planning to minimise disruption to residents.